google/docsy/README.md

 git subtree add --prefix exampleSite https://github.com/google/docsy.git  master --squash
 ```

-To pull in changes, see `pull-deps.sh` script in the theme.
+To pull in changes, see `pull-deps.sh` script in the theme.-->

 ## Running the website locally